Being Not Just a Covenant People but also a People of Faith! ישעיהו נו:א-ו / Isaiah 56,1-6

 Interpretation: The Aramaic word בַר עַמְמִין (foreigner) and סְרִיסָאָה (eunuch) reflect gentile inclusion, emphasizing that repentant gentiles are welcomed into God’s covenant community.

 The Aramaic text reinforces the call for justice and righteousness, emphasizing the nearness of the God of Israel, His glory, the importance of good deeds, and the sufficiency of God’s grace.
-The text also highlights the importance of holding fast to God’s commands and reassures those who might feel marginalized (foreigners and eunuchs) that they are welcomed and valued in God’s community, and that it is important to realize that one’s status is not based upon one’s works, but upon God’s mercy and His promises.
+The text also highlights the importance of holding fast to God’s commands and reassures those who might feel marginalized (foreigners and eunuchs) that they are welcomed and valued in God’s community, and that it is important to realize that one’s status in the kingdom of God is not based upon one’s works, but upon God’s mercy and His promises.
 The Work of Messiah is powerful, and this is why Peter said what he did according to Acts 10:34-35 “Then Peter began to speak: ‘I now realize how true it is that God does not show favoritism but accepts from every nation the one who fears him and does what is right.'”
 We note the NT parallels to these themes, particularly in the book of James, which emphasizes practical righteousness and good deeds.
 For instance, James 1:27 states, “Pure and undefiled religion before our God and Father is this: to look after orphans and widows in their distress and to keep oneself unstained by the world.”
 This verse aligns with the Aramaic Isaiah’s emphasis on righteousness and good deeds.
 Additionally, in the Gospel of Matthew, Yeshua quotes from Isaiah 56:7 (which we will look at next week) in Matthew 21:13, saying, “It is written, ‘My house shall be called a house of prayer,’ but you are making it ‘a den of robbers.'”
 This reference to Isaiah 56:7 underscores the importance of the temple being a place of worship and righteousness, as mentioned in the Aramaic text.
 In conclusion, the Aramaic Bible offers unique linguistic and interpretive insights that can enhance our understanding of biblical texts.
 By comparing these Aramaic verses from Isaiah with the Hebrew bible and their NT counterparts, we get a greater understanding on the importance of justice, righteousness, and good deeds and their place in the life of a believer!

 We note how the Rabbis interpret these verses according to Tzava’at HaRivash commentary.